rokbenko/ai-playground/README.md

 - 🔍 **Researching**
     - I always try to cover the latest stuff in AI.
-    - I spend time reading official documentation.
+    - I spend time reading official docs.
     - I test everything myself before sharing it.

 - 💻 **Coding**
     - I spend hours writing and debugging code.
     - I add comments and docstrings so it’s easier to follow.
-    - I organize GitHub repo by framework to keep it neat.
+    - I organize the GitHub repo by framework to keep it neat.
+    - I always include the `requirements.txt`, `pyproject.toml`, or `package.json` file so you know exactly which dependency versions to use.

 - ✍️ **Scripting**
     - I think a lot about what’s important and what’s not.